Cardiff City of Sanctuary

 Recently we supported the successful ‘Sanctuary in the Senedd’ event that heard the testimonies of refugees from across Wales, discussed what a Nation of Sanctuary would mean in Wales and questioned Welsh political parties on their commitments to sanctuary.

-We are working with the Welsh Refugee Council to develop a group of asylum seeker and refugee speakers who can talk to organisations about the realities of seeking sanctuary.
-If you are interested in organising an event where speakers share their stories please get in contact with Althea
+We are working to develop a group of asylum seeker and refugee speakers who want to talk to organisations about the realities of seeking sanctuary.
+If you are interested in organising an event where speakers share their stories please get in contact with Leila Usmani.

-We conduct awareness raising sessions with primary and secondary schools in Wales and are making links with them to help them consider making their school a school of sanctuary.
-Here are just some of the schools we collaborate with:
+We are making links with primary and secondary schools in Cardiff to help them consider making their school a School of Sanctuary.

 Cardiff Council Support